Mucus, Snot, and Booger Colors: What is Normal for Kids?

 Mucus is everywhere

-First of all, you have to understand that mucus is a slimy substance that covers and protects the inside of your organs.
+First, you have to know that mucus is a slimy substance that covers and protects the inside of your organs.

 Mucus is ALL OVER the inside of your body!